Birding and Nature Festival in Sierra Vista, Arizona

 FIELD TRIP GUIDES

-2020 Spring Fling
+2020 Spring Festival

 Sandy has had a lifelong passion for all things natural, especially birds.
 A self-educated naturalist she has taught birding classes, coordinated and led birding and natural history tours and guided professionally for over 35 years.
 In 2000 she founded Gray Hawk Nature Center, a non-profit environmental education facility located on the San Pedro River.
 She currently serves as director and educator-naturalist for the center which provides outdoor learning opportunities for thousands of students each year.
 The center also maintains a collection of native reptiles which serve as ambassadors at the center and also at festivals and outreach presentations throughout Arizona.

 Jeff Babson developed an interest in birds and native animals early in life and attended Arizona State University in pursuit of a degree in marine biology – but decided to foreswear the classroom in favor of “independent” field studies.
 He moved to Andros where he became fascinated by community ecology – the effects of weather, topography, and habitat on familiar and exotic bird species.
 While working on Andros he took an extended vacation to do an internship at the Southwestern Research Station in the Chiricahuas.
 He was introduced to another natural paradise.
 While there he made the acquaintance of Painted Redstarts, Mexican Jays, Blue-throated Hummingbirds, Javelinas, Black-tailed Rattlesnakes, and many other species.
 He then realized he had to move to southern Arizona as soon as possible.
 Fortunately, a few years later the opportunity to move presented itself and he and his wife leapt at it.